IBM/aspera-cli/README.md

 ## <a id="http_options"></a>HTTP socket parameters

-If the server does not provide a valid certificate, use parameter: `--insecure=yes`.
+If the server does not provide a valid certificate, use option: `--insecure=yes`.

-Some of HTTP socket parameters can be adjusted, those are the parameters of Ruby [`Net::HTTP`](https://ruby-doc.org/stdlib/libdoc/net/http/rdoc/Net/HTTP.html), for example:
+Ruby HTTP socket parameters can be adjusted.
+Default values are the ones of Ruby:

 * `read_timeout` 60 sec
 * `write_timeout` 60 sec

-Default values are the ones of Ruby.
+* `open_timeout` 60 sec
+* `keep_alive_timeout` 2 sec

+For details refer to the Ruby library: [`Net::HTTP`](https://ruby-doc.org/stdlib/libdoc/net/http/rdoc/Net/HTTP.html).

+Values are in seconds and can be of type either integer or float.
+Like any other option, those can be set either on command line, or in config file, either in a global preset or server-specific one.

 Example: